I am pleased to announce that I now have a photography book on sale for the holidays!

 The book is entitled “Standing But Not Operating” and is a compilation of shots of Six Flags New Orleans.

 For those unfamiliar: Six Flags New Orleans was flooded under 9 feet of water and destroyed during Hurricane Katrina.
-The property was subsequently left to rot by Six Flags who cherry picked what they could from it and left the rest as a liability for the city.
+The property was subsequently abandoned by Six Flags, who cherry-picked what they could from it and left the rest as a liability for the city.

-James and I ventured down there in April and found our way into the park illegally, eventually being caught by the police for trespassing and graciously allowed to retain our images.
+James and I ventured down there in April.
+We found our way into the park and were eventually detained for trespassing by the police, who graciously allowed to retain our images.

 From the back cover: